min2ha/ukwa-site/content/target/44852/index.en.md

   "subject": "Brexit"
 }

-# Chatham House: The World Today: Brace yourself for the future

 Predicts 2017 to be a very difficult year for many households and businesses in Britain, but in a longer-term perspective but expects that sharp slump to appear more as a pause before something close to normal service resumes.